axelv/axelv.github.io/_posts/2023-12-21-manual-upgrade-to-pydantic-v2.md

    +    resource: Optional_[Dict_[str, Any]] = None
    ```

+   This change was acceptable as we always specify the resource type through custom models.

 ## What's next?

 The manual migration revealed pain points that need addressing.
-Some improvements for the `fhir-py-types` library include
+Some improvements befor migrating the `fhir-py-types` library include

 1. Splitting models into separate files to reduce loading and build time, making maintenance more manageable.
 The assumption here is that each service only needs a subset of models.